lenjoseph/lg_equity_research/README.md

 - Economic Data API: Pandas Datareader
 - SEC Filings RAG: ChromaDB, SentenceTransformer

+# Agent Observability

+The application tracks detailed metrics for each agent execution and aggregates them at the request level.
+This enables cost monitoring, performance debugging, and cache effectiveness analysis.

+**Per-Agent Metrics:**

+- `latency_ms` - Execution time in milliseconds
+- `token_usage` - Input, output, and total tokens consumed
+- `model` - The LLM model used (e.g., gpt-4o-mini)
+- `cached` - Whether the result was served from cache

+**Request-Level Metrics:**

+- `total_latency_ms` - End-to-end request latency
+- `total_tokens` - Aggregate token usage across all agents

+Metrics are returned in the API response under the `metrics` key and displayed in the Streamlit demo's "Performance Metrics" panel.
+For parallel agent execution, metrics are merged using a LangGraph reducer to accurately aggregate totals.

+For deeper tracing and visualization, connect to LangSmith (see "Running in LangSmith for Observability" above).

 # API Definition

 The API exposes one POST enpoint at `/research-equity`